goncalooliveirasilva/fullstackopen/README.md

 ## 🙏 Acknowledgements

-This repository is based on the [Fullstack Open](https://fullstackopen.com/en/) course by the [University of Helsinki](https://www.helsinki.fi/en).
+This repository is based on the [Full Stack Open](https://fullstackopen.com/en/) course by the [University of Helsinki](https://www.helsinki.fi/en).
 Huge thanks to the course instructors and contributors for making such a comprehensive and free resource for modern web development.